coderedcorp/coderedcms/docs/advanced/advanced01.rst

 Sometimes all you need to do is customize your template HTML and then add Bootstrap classes as needed.
 It all depends on your use case.

-For our custom navbar, we needed to un-check the "fixed navbar" option in the CMS via **Settings > Layout** in order for it to work.
+For our custom navbar, we needed to un-check the "fixed navbar" option in the CMS via **Settings > CRX Settings** in order for it to work.
 Check out what our 2-tiered navbar looks like:

 .. figure:: img/advanced_two_tiered_navbar.png